 Maryland state authorities periodically offer exams, both written and oral, for certification in Spanish and several other languages based on the guidelines of the Consortium for State Court Interpreter Certification.

-The state of Maryland also offers federal court certification and accepts certification from member states of the Consortium for State Court Interpreter Certification, provided that the interpreter takes a 1-day mandatory Introductory Workshop.
+The state of Maryland also accepts certification from interpreters living in Washington, D.C. and Virginia, provided that the interpreter takes a 1-day mandatory Introductory Workshop.